hmajid2301/talks/slides.md

 # App Dependencies

-- App depends on a Database
+- App depends on a database
   - Dockerise it